 Your service department is critical to retention and winning repeat sales.
 In fact, NADA’s annual Dealer Financial Profile research, shows that the service department now comprises 49% of a dealership’s gross profits.

-A customer’s loyalty increases among vehicle owners who are satisfied with their service experience.
-Research by Cox Automotive supports that good servicing leads to future vehicle purchase, with 74% of car buyers who had their car serviced by the dealership of purchase were likely to return there for their next vehicle purchase.
+Futhermore, a customer’s loyalty increases with vehicle owners who are satisfied with their service experience.
+In terms of winning future business, research by Cox Automotive supports that good servicing leads to future vehicle purchase, with 74% of car buyers who had their car serviced by the dealership of purchase were likely to return there for their next vehicle purchase.

 Given the long-term benefits and revenue retention through good servicing, here are 4 research-backed ways you can consider to improve your service department:

-#1: Educate your customers on service(s) they will need and the reasons why early on prior to their first service.
-As well as introduce your service department during a vehicle purchase visit.
-Why?
+#1: Educate your customers on service(s) they will need early on, prior to their first service.

-#2: Optimize service shop performance and balance capacity to reduce customer wait times.
+#2: Optimize service shop performance by balancing capacity to reduce customer wait times.